hsenol1/COMP306_Database_Project/Backend/SupermarketAPI/README.md

 #### Make sure to be in virtual environment before installing new packages or running the app
 source env/bin/activate
 #### Make sure that you install the necessary libraries
+// Make sure you are in the upper SupermarketAPI folder\
 pip install -r requirements.txt

 # Running the app:
-// Make sure you are in the upper SupermarketAPI folder python manage.py runserver
+// Make sure you are in the upper SupermarketAPI folder\
+python manage.py runserver

 # 1: Creating the Database and Tables
-// Make sure you are in the Backend folder mysql -u root -p
+// Make sure you are in the upper SupermarketAPI folder\
-(Password should be 123456)
-source CreateDbAndTables.sql;
+mysql -u root -p source CreateDbAndTables.sql

 # 2: Import from the supermarket-export.sql file
-// Make sure you are in the Backend folder mysql -u root -p supermarketdb < supermarket-export.sql
+// Make sure you are in the upper SupermarketAPI folder\
+mysql -u root -p supermarketdb < supermarket-export.sql

 # 3: Inserting data from xlsx files